Vaccination & Testing

 Condoms may help reduce the chance of spread during contact with the genitalia, mouth, or anus.
 You can also consider having a "sex bubble" or limiting anonymous partners.

-For more information, please reference the CDC Handout on Monkeypox and Safer Sex.
+For more information, please reference the CDC Handout on Mpox and Safer Sex.

-• Avoiding close, skin-to-skin contact with people who may have Monkeypox
+• Avoiding close, skin-to-skin contact with people who may have Mpox

-• Avoiding contact with objects and materials that a person with Monkeypox used
+• Avoiding contact with objects and materials that a person with Mpox used

 • Washing hands often